Specialized support for Washington, D.C. students

 - A collaborative and supportive team culture with bi-weekly meetings and peer support

-- Get 100% reimbursement for all Licensure dues
+- Full Reimbursement: Get 100% reimbursement for all Licensure dues

 - Free CEU’s and guest speaker series access

-- Receive 1:1 guidance from a Clinical Director
+- Personalized Support: Receive 1:1 guidance from a Clinical Director

-Interested in joining a team where your preferences and expertise can shape your role?
-Apply now to learn more about our current openings and find the perfect fit for the 2026–2027 school year!AnthroMed Education is an Equal Opportunity EmployerAnthroMed LLC will not discriminate against any person based on race, sex, sexual orientation, gender, gender identity and expression, height, weight, color, religion, national origin, age, marital status, pregnancy, disability, veteran, or military status.
+Embark on a fulfilling journey where your expertise transforms students’ lives!
+We’re dedicated to supporting your professional growth while fostering a positive impact on the communities we serve.AnthroMed Education is an Equal Opportunity EmployerAnthroMed LLC will not discriminate against any person based on race, sex, sexual orientation, gender, gender identity and expression, height, weight, color, religion, national origin, age, marital status, pregnancy, disability, veteran, or military status.